Rotating neutron stars within the macroscopic effective-surface approximation: INTRODUCTION

-We are ready now to formulate the macroscopic NS rotation problem, as a small rotational-energy perturbation of the strongly gravitating spherically-symmetric background described by the Schwarzschild metric.
+We are ready now to formulate the macroscopic NS rotational problem, as a small rotational-energy perturbation of the strongly gravitating spherically-symmetric background described by the Schwarzschild metric.
 The basic ideas for studying a slow rotating spherical system in the GRT was largely formulated already in Ref.~\cite{LT18} by Lense and Thirring by using an extended Schwarzschild metric.
 The frequency $\omega$ dependence of the gravitational metric for a slow rotating star was first more consequently obtained within the GRT by Kerr in Ref.~\cite{RK63}.
 Simple clear derivations of the Kerr metric approach were discussed \cite{LLv2,Teu15,SSMV24,MV08} for a relatively slow rotation by accounting also for small (quadrupole or spheroidal) deformations of the gravitating system.
-The simplest form of the Kerr metric in terms of other more clear variables was found for the region outside of the NS ($r>R$) by Boyer and Lindquist \cite{BL67}, and for the inner NS part ($r<R$) by Hogan \cite{PH76,PC78}; see also Refs.~\cite{LLv2,Teu15,AK78}.
+The simplest form of the Kerr metric in terms of other more transparent variables was found for the region outside of the NS ($r>R$) by Boyer and Lindquist \cite{BL67}, and for the inner NS part ($r<R$) by Hogan \cite{PH76,PC78}; see also Refs.~\cite{LLv2,Teu15,AK78}.
+Independently, the specific perturbation formulation based on the non-rotating Schwarzschild gravitational metric and taking into account small spheroidal-type surface deformations due to a small uniform frequency-fluid rotation was suggested in Refs.~\cite{JH67,HT68}; see also Ref.~\cite{AK78}.
 The Friedman, Ipser and Stergioulas formalism \cite{FIP86,NS03,MV08,AW08,NS13,NS17} for the description of the uniformly rotating neutron stars with a constant angular velocity $\omega$ is developed for a small angular momentum of the perfect stellar fluid.